TaliWeinstein/taliweinstein.github.io/content/publication/josePreprint/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Jose M.R.
-Flauzino
+  - Jose Manuel Rodrigueiro Flauzino
   - Abdulkadir Sanli
-  - Rudolph R. Shirima
+  - Rudolph Shirima
   - Yuanjun Cai
   - Tinghao Hu
   - Leyang Li